Terms to Help You Get Started

 - Duct leakage can result in mold problems and potential health and safety issues.

 - Sealing leaky ducts can save you in excess of $300/year.

 So how does a duct system work, and why is it so important?

-The duct, or air distribution, system used in cooling and heating your home is a collection of tubes that distributes the heated or cooled air to the different rooms.
+The duct, or air distribution, system used in cooling and heating your home is a collection of tubes that distributes the heated or cooled air to the various rooms throughout the dwelling.
 This branching network of round or rectangular tubes—usually constructed of sheet metal, fiberglass board, or a flexible plastic-and-wire composite—is found within your home.
-The duct system is designed to supply rooms with air that is "conditioned"—that is, heated or cooled by the heating, ventilation, and air conditioning (HVAC) equipment—and to circulate or return the same volume of air back to the HVAC equipment.
+The duct system is designed to supply rooms with air that is “conditioned”—that is, heated or cooled by the heating, ventilation, and air conditioning (HVAC) equipment—and to circulate or return the same volume of air back to the HVAC equipment.

 Typical air-duct systems lose 25% to 40% of the heating or cooling energy put out by the cooling and heating system.
 Leaks, one way in which conditioned air is lost in the duct system, make the HVAC system work harder, thus increasing your utility bill.
 In addition, duct leakage can lessen comfort and endanger your health and safety.

 Your duct system has two main air-transfer systems—supply and return.
 The supply side delivers the conditioned air to the home through individual room registers—what you feel blowing out of the registers.
 The return side withdraws inside air and delivers it to the air handler of your central system.
 All of the air drawn into the return duct(s) is conditioned and should be delivered back through the supply registers.